MartinKjunior/OSIPI_CAPLEX_MartinK/README.md

 1. contact the task force leads (currently Ben Dickie (ben.dickie@manchester.ac.uk) or Rianne Van der Heijden (rvanderheijd@wisc.edu) with your proposed changes.
 These will be reviewed at the next Task Force meeting (usually monthly).
 2. OR create a development branch of main and edit the .md files directly.
 Once done, submit a pull request (do not merge with main!), which will then be reviewed by the Task Force.

 ## Suggesting edits or additions to lexicon entries

-Edits or altogether new entries can be suggested by editing the .md files found within the **/docs** directory.
-To do this, make a new *development* branch of main and edit the .md files as necessary.
+Edits or altogether new entries to CAPLEX can be suggested by editing the .md files found within the **/docs** directory.
+To do this, fork the repo, create a new branch of main within your local forked copy, edit the .md files as necessary, then submit a pull request to merge your edits with the **OSIPI/OSIPI_CAPLEX:main-major-development**.
+Do no attempt to merge directly with **OSIPI/OSIPI_CAPLEX:main**.
+We will use this development branch to collect commits.
+Once we have a sufficient number of new edits/commits to justify a new minor or major release, we will merge this branch with **main**, and register a new release of CAPLEX.

 Some basic instructions on how to edit markdown files are given here: https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax

 Below is an excerpt from the quantities.md file: